How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Getty/AnnaStills

-The theory generally suggests that stimulating and awakening areas of the brain that are usually less active in depressed individuals can alleviate the symptoms of depression and improve a patient's quality of life.
+The theory generally suggests that stimulating and awakening areas of the brain that are usually less active in depressed individuals can alleviate the symptoms of depression and improve the patient's quality of life.

 Possible side effects

-Because this procedure is non-invasive (meaning there is no direct reach to the brain via surgery), TMS is normally considered a safe treatment for depression without any dramatic or alarming risks.
+Because the procedure is non-invasive (meaning there is no direct reach to the brain via surgery), TMS is normally considered a safe, therapeutic treatment for depression without any dramatic or alarming risks.

 That being said, there can be some mild side effects brought on by magnetic stimulation (TMS) sessions, which can include headaches, lightheadedness, facial tingling or numbness, and discomfort during the procedure.